GO subsets

 How are GO subsets used?

-Who creates GO subset?
+Who creates and maintains GO subset?

-• GO provides a generic subset which, like the GO itself, is species-agnostic, and which should be suitable for most purposes.
+• The GO consortium provides a generic subset which, like the GO itself, is species-agnostic, and which should be suitable for most purposes.
 In addition, many model organism-specific subsets have been created by GO consortium members and are available for download as listed below.

 • Users and user communities can create their own GO subsets.
 Please contact the GO helpdesk for more information about creating and submitting your GO subsets.

 • Groups who have created a GO subset are responsible for keeping it up to date as the ontology changes.
-GO subsets are periodically reviewed to make sure they are relevant, that pertinent new GO terms are added, and that obsolete GO terms are replaced by valid terms to ensure the appropriate grouping of annotations.

 Download GO subsets